francomascareloai/aurum-core/README.md

 - Anything involving **broker-connected execution** or **live trading** is handled privately and is out of scope for this public CORE repository.
 - No guarantees of profitability; engineering work focuses on correctness, safety, and testability.

-To start: open an issue describing what you want built and what “done” means.
+To start: open an issue describing what you want built and what “done” means (recommended).
+If it’s private/commercial, you can also reach out on Telegram.

 ## Glossary (quick)